rust-unofficial/awesome-rust/CONTRIBUTING.md

 Do you want to contribute?
 I'd love that.

+My goal is to have mostly projects that are stable and useful to users.

 ## How?

 If you want to add an entry to the `README.md` please consider this: